Get Involved through FiftyForward!

 Individuals and groups

 FiftyForward engages individuals and group volunteers to support programs and centers.
 Whether a corporate group providing support to a center fundraiser or an individual who serves as a FiftyForward Fresh/Meals on Wheels delivery driver, volunteers are critical to the FiftyForward mission to serve older adults in our community.
 To learn more about how you or your group can serve as a volunteer, contact Robin Johnson, director of Volunteer Engagement, at email@example.com or (615) 743-3424 to be matched with an opportunity that suits you.

 Volunteers guide the work of FiftyForward through board membership and participation in committees including: communications, development, finance, human resources, strategic planning, government affairs, and program resources.
 If you are interested in serving in this capacity, contact Kimmy Gaines at (615) 743-3402 or firstname.lastname@example.org and she will put in contact with the chairperson of the committee that interests you.

 If you are a student or community volunteer seeking to fulfill short-term community service hours or just get involved at FiftyForward, please click on this link for our current list of opportunities.
 These opportunities are generally “done in a day” support for FiftyForward fundraisers, centers and programs and range from 2 – 6 hours at a time.

 Social work, public health and nursng students who are seeking semester-long internships or volunteer opportunities that are specific to their area of study should contact Gretchen Funk. director of FiftyForward Supportive Care Services, at email@example.com for information about current availability.

-Students interested in interviewing FiftyForward clients as a component of acedemic projects should contact Jocelyn Briddell, director of Active Aging, at email@example.com.
+Students interested in interviewing FiftyForward clients as a component of academic projects should contact Jocelyn Briddell, director of Active Aging, at firstname.lastname@example.org.